CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Introduction

 To this end, we propose CityRAG, a video generative model that leverages large corpora of geo-registered data as context to guarantee fidelity to the scene, while maintaining learned priors for complex motion and appearance changes.

-Starting from an input image, CityRAG retrieves a multi-view `memory' of the location and injects it through a dedicated branch of attention layers.
-This architecture teaches the model to extract two distinct sets of information: transients from the image, such as lighting and dynamic objects, and statics from the `memory,' such as buildings and roads.
-Through a carefully designed data-driven strategy, CityRAG learns to decouple and recombine these attributes.
-We visualize this process in \cref{fig:data} and \cref{fig:arch}.
+Starting from an input image, CityRAG retrieves a multi-view ``memory'' of the location and injects it through a dedicated branch of attention layers.
+This architecture teaches the model to extract two distinct sets of information: transients from the image, such as lighting and dynamic objects, and statics from the ``memory,'' such as buildings and roads.
+Through a carefully designed data-driven strategy, CityRAG learns to decouple and recombine these attributes, visualized in \cref{fig:data} and \cref{fig:arch}.

 First, we curate a dataset of paired Street View videos that capture the same physical location at different times (e.g., morning vs.\ sunset) (\cref{sec:data}).
 This provides the data required for a model to semantically distinguish between static and transient attributes.
 Specifically, we collect a total of 5.5M Street View panoramas and their poses across 10 cities.
 These paired sequences allow a model to observe the same streets under diverse illumination and traffic conditions.